George Law (financier): Investments in railroads and shipping

 In August 1837, one of his brothers was engaged in the construction of the Croton waterworks.
 He went to New York city, where he was awarded contracts for sections of the aqueduct.
 In 1839 he was awarded the contract for the High Bridge, by which it crosses Harlem River.
 In 1842 he took on the management of the Dry Dock bank.
 Later he purchased and extended the New York and Harlem Railroad and Mohawk Railroad.
 He bought the steamer SS Neptune in 1843, then built the SS Oregon in 1845.
 With Marshall O. Roberts and Bowes R. McIlvaine he formed the U.S. Mail Steamship Company and assumed the contract to carry the US mails to California.
 The company built the SS Ohio and the SS Georgia and with the purchased SS Falcon in early 1849 carried the first passengers by steamship to Chagres, on the east coast of the Isthmus of Panama.
-Soon the rapid transit time the steamship lines and the trans isthumus passage made possible when the California Gold Rush began made it a very profitable company.
+Soon the rapid transit time the steamship lines and the trans isthmus passage made possible when the California Gold Rush began made it a profitable company.
 That same year Law completed the High Bridge.

-When the Pacific Mail Steamship Company established a competing line between New York and Chagres, George Law placed on the Pacific his own competing line of four steamships – SS Antelope, SS Columbus, SS Isthumus and SS Republic.
-In April 1851, the rivalry was ended when he purchased their steamers on the Atlantic side, and sold his new Pacific Line and its ships on the Panama City to San Francisco run.
+When the Pacific Mail Steamship Company established a competing line between New York and Chagres, George Law placed on the Pacific his own competing line of four steamships – SS Antelope, SS Columbus, SS Isthmus and SS Republic.
+In April 1851, the rivalry was ended when he purchased their steamers on the Atlantic side and sold his new Pacific Line and its ships on the Panama City to San Francisco run.

 Impressed by the returns from the short amount of line of William Henry Aspinwall's Panama Railway, he acquired a large interest in the project in 1852.
-He went to the isthmus to examine the route, and located the terminus at Aspinwall, where he began to build the railroad depot next to the steamship wharf.
+He went to the isthmus to examine the route and located the terminus at Aspinwall, where he began to build the railroad depot next to the steamship wharf.
 Aspinwall soon became the destination of the Panama steamships once the railroad was finished.

 Meanwhile, in New York he purchased the franchise of the Eighth Avenue street-railroad in New York.
 He sold his interest in the Panama Railroad in the winter of 1853.
-He then built the Ninth Avenue Railroad, and purchased the steam ferry to Staten Island, and the Grand and Roosevelt Street ferries between New York and Brooklyn.
+He then built the Ninth Avenue Railroad and purchased the steam ferry to Staten Island, and the Grand and Roosevelt Street ferries between New York and Brooklyn.